-In childhood asthma, the lungs and airways become easily inflamed when exposed to certain triggers, such as inhaling pollen or catching a cold or other respiratory infection.
-Childhood asthma can cause bothersome daily symptoms that interfere with play, sports, school and sleep.
+In childhood asthma, the lungs and airways become easily inflamed when exposed to certain triggers.
+Such triggers include inhaling pollen or catching a cold or other respiratory infection.
+Childhood asthma can cause irritating daily symptoms that interfere with play, sports, school and sleep.
 In some children, unmanaged asthma can cause dangerous asthma attacks.

 Childhood asthma isn't a different disease from asthma in adults, but children face unique challenges.
 The condition is a leading cause of emergency department visits, hospitalizations and missed school days.

 Unfortunately, childhood asthma can't be cured, and symptoms can continue into adulthood.
 But with the right treatment, you and your child can keep symptoms under control and prevent damage to growing lungs.

 Common childhood asthma symptoms include:

 - A whistling or wheezing sound when breathing out.